-When it comes to covering the cost of childcare, there are a few ways you may receive assistance, namely via the Child Care Benefit & Child Care Rebate.
-Below is the basic information you need to know about both, as well as some handy links to useful web pages to help you determine your eligibility and potential assistance amount.
+When it comes to covering the cost of childcare, the way you may receive assistance has recently changed, removing the Child Care Rebate and Benefits, and introducing the Child Care Subsidy.
+Below is the basic information you need to know, as well as some handy links to useful web pages to help you determine your eligibility and potential assistance amount.

-You can find more information regarding the Child Care Rebate, eligibility and payment rates here:mychild.gov.au
+You can find more information regarding the Child Care Subsidy, eligibility and payment rates here:humanservices.gov.aueducation.gov.au

 The package includes a $1.2 billion Safety Net to give the most vulnerable and disadvantaged children, including those from regional and remote communities, a strong start through access to quality early learning and child care.